syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

 ## Connections

-A connectors are used to create a link between two points, nodes or ports to represent the relationships between them.
+The connectors are used to create a link between two points, nodes or ports to represent the relationships between them.

 ### Connections with nodes